torvalds/linux/Documentation/tee/tee.rst

 - Registration of TEE drivers

-- Managing shared memory between Linux and the TEE
+- Managing shared memory between GNU/Linux and the TEE

 - Providing a generic API to the TEE